Prediction of dynamical systems from time-delayed measurements with self-intersections: Preliminaries

 \subsection{Dimensions and measures}

 \begin{defn} For $s>0$, the \emph{$s$-dimensional $($outer$)$ Hausdorff measure} of a set $X \subset \R^N$ is defined as

 The \emph{Hausdorff dimension} of $X$ is given as

 For a bounded set $X \subset \R^N$ and $\delta>0$, let $N(X, \delta)$ denote the minimal number of balls of diameter at most $\delta$ required to cover $X$.
-The \emph{lower} and \emph{upper box-counting $($Minkowski$)$ dimensions} of $X$ are defined, respectively, as
+The \emph{lower} and \emph{upper box-counting $($Minkowski$)$ dimension} of $X$ are defined, respectively, as

 The lower (resp.~upper) box-counting dimension of an unbounded set is defined as the supremum of the lower (resp.~upper) box-counting dimensions of its bounded subsets.
-By separability one may always assume that the supremum is over a countable number of bounded subsets.
+By the separability of $\R^N$, one may always assume that the supremum is over a countable number of bounded subsets.

-Using this together with the fact $\hdim \big(\bigcup_{i=1}^\infty X_i\big)=\sup_{i =1}^\infty \hdim X_i$, one shows
+Using this together with the fact $\hdim \big(\bigcup_{i=1}^\infty X_i\big)=\sup_{i \ge 1} \hdim X_i$, one shows

 for every $X \subset \R^N$.

 Recall that for a measure $\mu$ on a set $X$ and a measurable set $Y \subset X$ we say that $Y$ is of \emph{full $\mu$-measure}, if $\mu(X\setminus Y) = 0$.
 We define dimension of a finite Borel measure $\mu$ in $\R^N$ as